Tom-Hirschberger/MMM-MQTTbridge/readme.md

 As of version 2.0 of the module it is possible to specify `qos` setting for each `mqttHook` element.
 If present these settings override the default values of the general configuration.
 Additionally `options` can be specified which support all options for subscribing to messages of the MQTT.js library (see [MQTT.js](https://github.com/mqttjs/MQTT.js#readme) for details).
 If `qos` is specified as single value and in the `options` the single value override the `options`.

+As of Version 2.1 it is possible to let the message value be parsed as JSON and select single or multiple values with [JSONPath-Plus](https://github.com/JSONPath-Plus/JSONPath) before the message gets further processed.
+Look at [jsonpath.md](jsonpath.md) for further details.

+As of version 2.1 it is possible to format the message or [JSONPath-Plus](https://github.com/JSONPath-Plus/JSONPath) result with a `valueFormat` string before it will be compared to the `payloadValue` and will be further processed.
+Look at [valueFormat.md](valueFormat.md) for further details.

+As of version 2.1 it is possible to define complexer `conditions` than only compare the messaage content to the `payloadValue`.
+Look at [conditions.md](conditions.md) for further details.

 ```js
 var mqttHook = [
     {